 Gettysburg College offers substance-free housing through the RISE program (Respecting Individual Student Expectations about alcohol).
 RISE is designed to help students connect with alternative social programming that focuses on implementing on and off campus substance-free programming, building student relationships, and healthy lifestyle choices.
 Students who choose to participate in this program make a commitment to maintain a living environment which promotes and respects healthy lifestyle choices.

 Upperclass students are involved in the program in two ways.
-The first is to choose to be a participant by asking to be added to the RISE alias.
-Through the Alias students will learn about upcoming meetings/programs and have the opportunity to share program ideas with RISE staff members.
-The second way to be involved as an upperclass student is to live in the RISE House at Quarry Suites-West Hall.
-RISE House amenities include: Game room with pool table, basketball court, study lounge, and kitchen.
+The first is to choose to be a participant by asking to be added to the RISE email alias.
+Through the email alias students will learn about upcoming meetings or programs and have the opportunity to share program ideas with RISE staff members.
+The second way to be involved as an upperclass student is to live in the RISE House (Tudor House; Stevens Hall for 2016-2017).

 Living in the RISE House

 Students who choose to live in the RISE house make a commitment to maintain a living environment which promotes and respects healthy lifestyle choices.